0-ali/twitter-card-backdoor/README.md

 ## Summary

 Twitter allows the embedding of videos in a tweet via [Player Cards](https://dev.twitter.com/docs/cards/types/player-card).
-The problem is in the playing method of the video, currently, it uses a sandbox (`iframe`)  to play the embedded video(s) even when this might be protected against [Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting), still being unsafe because it doesn't protect **HTTP Request Sender**  information such as **IP Address, User-Agent and the referer**.
+The problem is in the playing method of the video: currently, it uses a sandbox (`iframe`)  to play the embedded video(s) even when this might be protected against [Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting), still being unsafe because it doesn't protect **HTTP Request Sender**  information such as the **IP Address, User-Agent, and the referer**.
 > A lot of Twitter users used to use a VPN to keep these safe from Twitter himself, will they agreed to share them with 3rd-part and this 3rd-part could be anyone

 The attacker can embed a link to a request logger or can listen to connections in order to get the IP address of the video viewer.